thinkinglabs/thinkinglabs.github.io/_posts/2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ## Some definitions

 Before we move on, let me first clarify two definitions.
 I am sure you know these concepts.
 But, as it often goes in our industry, people like to redefine practices and concepts to make sure they align with their way of working.
-Therefore, I am going to reiterate these definitions to make sure we are all aligned on the definitions.
+Therefore, I am going to reiterate these definitions to make sure we are all aligned on their meaning.

 - What is *mainline*? and
 - What is *feature branching*?